 Temporary Hair Dye Guide

-With our temporary hair dyes guide, you can find out everything you need to know before buying or using the product including what temporary hair dyes work for dark hair and is it safe for kids to use temporary hair dye.
+With our temporary guide, you can find out everything you need to know before buying or using the product including what temporary hair dyes work for dark hair and does wash out hair dye ruin your hair.
 If you're ready to buy or want to see our selection, visit our temporary hair dye page.

 Temporary Hair Dye FAQs

 What temporary hair dyes work for dark hair?

 While all temporary hair dyes have the ability to work on dark hair, their effectiveness and vibrancy can really vary depending on how dark your base is.

 Of course, when it comes to shades like cotton-candy pink and baby blue, having a lighter base works wonders as the hue can show up more easily and with a much stronger pigment.
 If you're wanting a pastel color but are the proud owner of darker locks, then it may be worth investing in some sort of lightener or bleach first to brighten the hair so it's ready for that splash of color.

 If, however, you're not looking to touch the bleach, then tones like cherry reds and vibrant violets can beautifully and subtly add color to darker hair.